Wow! Such a night! In black and white!

 Every word rang true.
 Great timing.
 Great phrasing.
 Naked and armed with and without guitars, with and without harmonica.
 Passion.
 Dylan still busy being born.
 Still burning.
 Keeping on keeping on.
 Is it all over now, baby blue?
 Nobody knows.
 The Early Songs of Bob Dylan tonight.
 Will there be any more reports from Shadow Kingdom?
 Who knows?

 A wonderful night, Dylan reminding us that he’s still here.
+Or there.
 Alive and kicking.
 This was something real, after all.
 The opening song is about the future, about creating.
 Last song ends with “Strike another match, go start anew, and it’s all over now, Baby Blue.”
 Is it an ending or is it a new start?

 - When I Paint My Masterpiece – Bob with guitar